 The question is which kind of welder should you use?

-If you have to weld the metal as it sits then you would be better of using a stick welder.
-As I mentioned before it’s going to give you the best penetration for rust and burn in hot enough to hit the deeper solid layers of steel.
+If you have to weld the metal as it sits then you would be better off using a stick welder.
+As I mentioned before it’s going to give you the best penetration for rust and burn-in hot enough to hit the deeper solid layers of steel.